 ![]() |

-| From a November 1962 Oakland Tribune ad—just $195 was all that was needed to get into a new Brighton Circle home. |
+| November 1962 Oakland Tribune ad—just $195 was all that was needed to get into a new Brighton Circle home. |

-Where is Brighton Circle in Dublin?
+Where Brighton Circle is located in Dublin

 The Brighton Circle neighborhood is located in central Dublin, California, surrounding the circular street layout that gave the subdivision its name.
 Developed east of San Ramon Village and near the expanding I-680 freeway corridor, the neighborhood reflected the rapid suburban growth reshaping the East Bay during the early 1960s.